 - It costs much more when bought.

 - Makes honey harvesting a serious affair.
 Requires more effort, unlike Langstroth hive.

 - Requires two or more persons to add supers since it is built bottom up.

-This is popularly referred to as the National Hive and it is similar in design to Langstroth hive.
+This is popularly referred to as the National Hive and it is similar in design to the Langstroth Hive.
 Its signature feature is the smaller dimensions and shallow brood chamber when compared to a Langstroth.
 It boasts an open-mesh floor that allows the beekeeper to monitor varroa infestation.
-It also has deeper standard boxes, a roof, shallower honey super boxes, and stand.
+It also has deeper standard boxes, a roof, shallower honey super boxes, and a stand.

 - Facilitates easier monitoring of Varroa mites.

 - Allows for a two-way orientation of the frames; parallel or perpendicular to the entrance.